A pioneering approach for reducing unwanted bycatch and discards

 BATmap’s cooperative approach reflects the fishing industry’s shared commitment to avoiding by-catch.
 The project is a first for the UK and Europe, and is a great example of innovative collaboration between industry and science.

 BATmap is working with fisheries experts worldwide to develop a system that works for Scottish fisheries.
+Our experience using BATmap on the west coast of Scotland is being used to inform the development of real-time reporting elsewhere.

 About the App